 It is our policy to ensure the privacy, safety and well-being of our students, families, and staff.
+Parents are not permitted to take pictures of any child other than their own.
 Please do not post pictures on social media of our school's children without permission from their families.
 This policy includes (but is not limited to) the following technologies: